sonjapeter/pocannos/README.md

 ### `pocannos.py`

-This script allows a user to pass a CSV file containing the residues of a pocket of interest and returns the GPCR pocannos annotations.
+This script allows a user to pass a CSV file containing the residues of a pocket of interest and returns a CSV file with the GPCR pocannos annotations in the column "Site".

 ```bash
 cd scripts